uaf-math/calc1/materials.md

 title: Class Materials
 ---

-Miscellaneous materials such as handouts and some worksheets will appear here.
-See also the [main course page](index.html#top) for resources specific to your section.
+Miscellaneous materials such as handouts and some worksheets.
+See also the [main course page](index.html) for resources specific to your section.

 ## Spring 2019

-* (no content yet)
+* Recitation 1 (15 January) worksheet: &nbsp;&nbsp; [blank](assets/materials/Spring2019/Recitation-1.pdf) &nbsp;&nbsp; solutions

 ### Past Semesters: